ionut88/sonar-scan/README.md

 # Installation

-This plugin requires JAVA runtime installed
+This plugin requires JAVA 11 installed

 You can install sonar-scan as a development dependency and add it as a script property in your package.json.